vikingair/spy4js/MIGRATIONGUIDE.md

 You can find here tips for migrating breaking changes.

+## 5.0.0

+Only breaking change if you were using generic React component mocks.
+You need to update to React v19 or higher.

 ## 4.0.0

 The library was previously causing side effects on import.
 This behavior changed now and requires manual